pudly/schmopera-hugo/content/articles/domingo.md

 Yeah, some of this shit happened three decades ago, when people - men, really - were mostly fine with creepiness.
 But that's where I throw up my hands.
 What do we do with all this information?
 Do Domingo's operatic realms - LA Opera, Washington National Opera, the Operalia competition - become stained and less valued?
 And do the artists who work there fall along with the institutions?

-Or do we just file the facts away in our brains, adding
+Or do we just file the facts away in our heads, a slow-but-steady confirmation that